On this field,

 The initial step is a movement of colour released by a picked out image or feeling, which triggers the choice of a motive.
 There is never much sense in the beginning.
 Fuller movements show up, as sensations like warmth, lightness, contrast, 'sound' start to acquire volumes.
 These paintings are figurative fictions.
 They do not put forth illusions, and they also don't explain the 'truth' of what they display, they are free from the tasks of representing, expressing, symbolizing, or stating something and they don't look for a place under some conceptual umbrella.
 Their dialectic is to succeed in elaborating arrangements of different painterly actions to acquire intelligible structure of what they want to be, especially when the disincorporation from the actual discourses of the actual art system is inevitable and the only materiality left to support them is the one of their own.

-The sign of heart in some of the paintings is used only because as an object it does not exist in real, but has a volume and a form that can cast a shadow.
+I was attracted to use the sign of heart in some of the paintings only because I liked that as an object it does not exist in real, but has a volume and a form that can cast a shadow.

-These paintings are studies.
-They have been worked on at different timelines, with significant pauses.
-They are similar to "partituras", and are longing to be performed in different sizes as well as in different value systems.
+These paintings cirtainly form one artistic project.
+However, each of them can have their own path.
+Each is realised as a Studie, and has been worked on at different timelines, with significant pauses.
+They are similar to "partituras", and can be “performed” in different versions, in different sizes as well as in different value systems.

 ---------------------------------------------